dzieciou/tree-labeller/docs/introduction.tex.md

 Distributing labelling budget
 -----------------------------

-We have one annotator, predicting next label costs nothing (compared to manual cost), so given a budget $$n$$, so we can have $$n$$ iterations, in each we select only one product for manual labelling.
+We have one annotator, predicting next label costs nothing (compared to manual cost), so given a budget $n$, so we can have $n$ iterations, in each we select only one product for manual labelling.

 The problem then boils down, which product to select next?
 - The one that resolves most conflicts: products with the highest number of label candidates?